cloudtrust/event-emitter/README.md

 * bufferCapacity: window size of events kept in memory if failure occurs
 * keycloakId: configuration parameter for snowflake unique ID generation, id of the keycloak instance
 * datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter
+* connectTimeoutMillis: timeout in milliseconds until a connection is established.
+Parameter is optional
+* connectionRequestTimeoutMillis: timeout in milliseconds used when requesting a connection from the connection manager.
+Parameter is optional
+* socketTimeoutMillis: socket timeout (SO_TIMEOUT) in milliseconds.
+Parameter is optional

 For FLATBUFFER format, the serialized event in wrapped in a JSON to transmit type information.
 The wrapper has two keys, 'type' which is 'Event' or 'AdminEvent' and 'obj' which is the flatbuffer in base64 format.